HomeDev GuideRecipesAPI Reference

 • Sort Index – Enter a number to indicate what precedent this language has.

-• Available – Select if you want to turn on the language to be active for editing in edit view.
-This option also affects whether the language is available to website visitors.
+• Available – Select if you want to make the language active for editing in edit view.
+This option also determines whether the language is available to website visitors.
 A disabled language is not visible in the edit view.
 Existing content in that language is still accessible but cannot be edited.

-• Add User/Group – Select to define which editor groups have access to create and edit content in this language (see below).
-When you add a language, it is available for the Everyone group by default.
+6. Go to Permissions to define which editor groups have access to create and edit content in this language.

 Search results in different languages